MaryAnne Edwards (Chair Judge) – Global Marine Business Advisors

 In March 1988 he joined Sanctuary Cove to head up the Food and Beverage and Events Department which in 1989 incorporated the Sanctuary Cove International Boat Show.
 He was the General Manager of SCIBS for twenty-five years.
 Industry involvement includes the Past President of Marine Queensland, Past President of the Australian Marine Industries Federation, Founding Chairman of Super Yacht Base Australia and for many years a director of the Australian International Marine Export Group.
 At the Australian Marine Industry Awards 2009 he has presented a Highly Commended Award for Export Industry Champion.

-Dr. Thomas Wechselberger – Project Manager – Department of State Development, Infrastructure, Local Government and Planning QLD
+Dr. Thomas Wechselberger – Project Manager – Department of State Development, Infrastructure and Planning

 Thomas is also the lead for the Queensland Government support for ASMEX since its inception in 2011 and runs the Queensland Government’s International Business Lounge at the Sanctuary Cove International Boatshow.